Centre of the Universe & Centre of History

 15th June – 13th July 2021

-On the Solemnity of Corpus Christi, Bishop Philip Egan will launch a Year of the Eucharist for the Diocese of Portsmouth – and as a resource for everyone who desires to deepen their faith and understanding of the Most Holy Eucharist.
+On the Solemnity of Corpus Christi, Bishop Philip Egan launched a Year of the Eucharist for the Diocese of Portsmouth – and as a resource for everyone who desires to deepen their faith and understanding of the Most Holy Eucharist.

 This Year of the Eucharist carries forward the fruit from the extended national “Year of the Word – the God Who Speaks”, and invites us to contemplate the enduring Presence of Christ our Saviour in the Most Blessed Sacrament of the Altar.

 Bishop Philip has asked the Academy of the Annunciation to present this new interactive short series: Encountering Christ to mark the start of this special Year of the Eucharist.